MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 Being limited to private subnets helps with 2 problems:

-1. Engineers can launch EC2 instances and you won't have to worry about them implicitly getting a public IP address
+1. Engineers can launch EC2 instances and you won't have to worry about them implicitly getting a public IP address.
-2. Engineers can create Internet-facing Load Balancers, as `CreateLoadBalancer` requires that a public subnet be provided
+2. Engineers can create Load Balancers, but never Internet-facing ones.
+As `CreateLoadBalancer` requires that a public subnet be provided.

 However, an engineer can still make Internet-facing assets with e.g.